Go West (song): Village People version

 The song's title is attributed to the 19th-century quote "Go West, young man" commonly attributed to the American newspaper editor Horace Greeley, a rallying cry for the settlement and colonization of the American West, but also an invitation to pursue one's own dreams and individuality.
-The melody resembles that of the State Anthem of the Soviet Union (and later National anthem of Russia) composed by Alexander Alexandrov, and also shares some melodic elements with the Christian worship song "Give Thanks with a Grateful Heart" by Henry Smith and later covered by Don Moen.
+The melody resembles that of the State Anthem of the Soviet Union (and later National anthem of Russia) composed by Alexander Alexandrov, and also shares some melodic elements with the Christian worship song "Give Thanks with a Grateful Heart" written by Henry Smith, and recorded by Don Moen.

-Both the 7″ and 12″ versions of the song were subsequently collected on various greatest hits albums, including a 1997 radio remix which was made in the wake of the success of Pet Shop Boys' 1993 version.

 Billboard said that "Having turned tongue-in-cheek plugs for the YMCA and the Navy into top three singles, pop's top jinglesmiths here wax enthusiastic about the wide open spaces of the West.
 Record World said that "the disco-pop hook is surrounded by a resounding harmony chorus accentuated by full-bodied production."
 Classic Rock History critic Brian Kachejian rated it the Village People's 6th greatest song.

-Copyright lawsuit

-On May 7, 2012, in a landmark ruling in accordance with the Copyright Act of 1976, Victor Willis was awarded 33% of the copyright to "Go West" and other Village People hits.
+In a landmark ruling in U.S. copyright law, on May 7, 2012, Victor Willis was awarded 33% of the copyright to "Go West" and other Village People hits, in accordance with the Copyright Act of 1976.